 Because the government department does not have information for your baby on file, you will need to use the CTC portal to update your number of qualified children.

 Don’t worry if you decide not to participate in the upfront payments.
-When you submit your 2021 tax return, you may still claim the credit.
+You may still claim the credit when you submit your tax return.

 Only one individual may claim the Child Tax Credit (CTC) and get advance payments in 2021.
 The person who stays with the child for more than half the year is eligible to claim the credit.
 Even if you are divorced and have joint custody of your child, the CTC cannot be divided or shared.